Event Planner Insurance: the security you need to balance risks

 Sometimes referred to as errors and omissions or E&O, professional liability insurance is a necessity for event planners.
 This type of coverage protects you if a client claims you did something wrong or neglected to do something you were supposed to do.

 For example, you’ve been hired to run a big fundraising gala for one of your charity clients.
 It’s a lavish black-tie affair in your city’s oldest and most exclusive venue: the art museum.
 Press and VIPs are invited, a celebrity auctioneer has been lined up, and top-quality caterers and a band have been hired.
 But a mix-up between your office and the venue manager means the museum has mistakenly been booked for the week the event is scheduled to take place.

 The charity is very unhappy.
-This was going to be the set piece event of their fundraising calendar and it was one of the few dates when all their biggest donors would be available.
-They were traveling from far and wide and many had flights and hotel accommodation already booked.
+This was going to be the highlight event of their fundraising calendar, set around the few dates when their biggest donors had availability.
+These donors were traveling from far and wide, many had flights and hotel accommodations already booked.
 The irate director of the charity calls you to tell you that the charity’s board blames you and wants redress.
-A week later an attorney’s letter arrives from the charity, suing you for negligence.
+A week later you’re greeted with a letter from the charity’s attorney advising you are being sued for negligence.

 Even the best event planner would be forgiven for freaking out in this situation.
 Your company is being dragged through the courts by one of your most prestigious clients, and your company’s hard-won reputation is now hanging by a thread.
 In this type of situation or in the event you are sued for negligently performing your services, even if you haven't made a mistake, professional liability insurance is a key tool all event planners should have to ensure their businesses are protected.